-The transition of 85 acres of vacant, post-industrial piers into active open space and development marks a reconnection of Brooklyn’s vibrant neighborhoods and Downtown with its waterfront.
-The park commenced construction in 2009 and over 15 acres are now open to the public at Piers 1 and 6 as well as in the DUMBO neighborhood.
-Planned development to support the Park includes residential, retail, hotel and parking.
-HR&A’s effort helped break a 20 year long log jam by identifying a funding strategy for this award winning public space.
+The transition of 85 acres of vacant, post-industrial piers into active open space and development marks a reconnection of Brooklyn’s vibrant neighborhoods with its waterfront.
+The park commenced construction in 2009 and over 15 acres are now open to the public.
+Planned development to support the park includes residential, retail, hotel development and parking.
+HR&A’s effort helped break a 20-year log jam by identifying a funding strategy for this award winning public space.
 Michael Van Valkenbergh’s extraordinary design provides residents and visitors with one of the great parks of New York City.

 HR&A led predevelopment planning for Brooklyn Bridge Park.